rorygleeson/aws-transcribe-iotcore/esp32-device-code/README.md

 Under "Configure device certificate" select "Auto-generate a new certificate" and click "Next".
 Under "Attach policies to certificate" select create a new policy.

+Use this JSON for the policy and update REGION and ACCOUNT_ID with your region (example = ap-southeast-2) and your account ID (example = 501XXXXXX449).
+Paste this JSON into the policy.

+{
+  "Version": "2012-10-17",
+  "Statement": [
+    {
+      "Effect": "Allow",
+      "Action": "iot:Connect",
+      "Resource": "arn:aws:iot:REGION:ACCOUNT_ID:client/ESP32-00001"
+    },
+    {
+      "Effect": "Allow",
+      "Action": "iot:Subscribe",
+      "Resource": "arn:aws:iot:REGION:ACCOUNT_ID:topicfilter/esp32/sub"
+    },
+	{
+      "Effect": "Allow",
+      "Action": "iot:Receive",
+      "Resource": "arn:aws:iot:REGION:ACCOUNT_ID:topic/esp32/sub"
+    },
+    {
+      "Effect": "Allow",
+      "Action": "iot:Publish",
+      "Resource": "arn:aws:iot:REGION:ACCOUNT_ID:topic/esp32/pub"
+    }
+  ]
+}

+Click Create Policy

+Go back to the "Attach policies to certificate" screen, and select the Policy you just created.

+Click "Create Thing"

- Choose Create certificate.
-Only the thing cert, private key, and Amazon Root CA 1 downloads are necessary for the ESP32 to connect.
-Download and save them somewhere secure, as they are used when programming the ESP32 device.
+On the "Download certificates and keys" you must download the certificates.
+Download and save them somewhere secure, as they will be used when programming the ESP32 device.
+You will need the Public key file, Private key file and Amazon Root CA 1.

-Choose Activate, Attach a policy.
-Skip adding a policy, and choose Register Thing.
-In the AWS IoT console side menu, choose Secure, Policies, Create a policy.
-Name the policy Esp32Policy.
-Choose the Advanced tab.
-Paste in the following policy template.
+Click "Done"

+You will see Under Manage-> Things that the new thing has been created.
+You will see that it has a Certificate attached.
+Click on the Certificate and you will see the Policy you created attached.

+Congradulations, the ESP32 device has been provisioned into IoT Core.

 ### Step 2  Setup the Arduino IDE for ESP32 ###

 ###  Step 3  Program the ESP32 with the device code ###